 In addition to adverse health effects, black mold can also damage the structure of your home and your belongings.

-Black mold can destroy the structure of your home when it takes over large areas, especially in floors, walls, and ceilings.
+Black mold can destroy the structure of your home when it takes over large areas, especially floors, walls, and ceilings.
 When this happens, you will need removal services or even a demolition team to eliminate it.
 This can be extremely expensive, especially if you need to rebuild large portions of your home.
-I’ve seen firsthand how challenging it can be to remove black mold growth from a home.
+I’ve seen firsthand how challenging it can be to remove black mold growth from home.

 Plus, it’s almost impossible to remove black mold from personal possessions, such as furniture, clothes, and toys.
 As a result, many homeowners I’ve worked with have had to throw away belongings with sentimental value due to black mold growth.

 How Can You Tell if You Have Black Mold in Your Home?

 Detecting black mold in a home is simple: just follow your nose!